FAQ on the CPC Initiative

 Primary care physicians have a unique opportunity to shape the future of health care through participation in this and other innovative initiatives that demonstrate their ability to increase quality of care while containing costs.

-The CPC initiative will create an opportunity for selected primary care practices who are committed to improving the patient experience through increased access and continuity, planned care for chronic conditions and preventative care, patient and caregiver engagement, coordination of care across the medical neighborhood and risk-stratified care management to receive enhanced payments based on a per member per month formula.
+The CPC initiative has created an opportunity for selected primary care practices who are committed to improving the patient experience through increased access and continuity, planned care for chronic conditions and preventative care, patient and caregiver engagement, coordination of care across the medical neighborhood and risk-stratified care management to receive enhanced payments based on a per member per month formula.
 The success of participating practices may result in the expansion of this model to additional markets and create momentum for additional payment reform.

 Most family physicians already have some of the components of comprehensive primary care in place.
 The CMS Innovation Center will provide resources to help primary care physician’s work with patients in a comprehensive way to achieve better health, better care and lower costs by: